Who was Charles Cooke Hunt?

 Representing prospectors since 1904”

-Before long we turned off south east towards Yerdanie Rock – a pleasant drive through the salmon and gimlet gum forest.
+We turned off south-east towards Yerdanie Rock – a pleasant drive through the salmon and gimlet gum forest.
 A tree had fallen across the track preventing further travel.
 With all hands to the task it was quickly pushed aside.
 From the parking area at Yerdanie Rock it was a short walk to the site where a well was located in a thicket of trees and shrubs.

 It had been dug out to a depth of about 1.5 metres and, although an interesting find, it is not Hunt’s Well.
 An easy climb to the top of the rock affords 360° views.